admon84/screeps-tools/README.md

 ## History

 I initiated this project in July 2019 as a fork from [Aracath/screeps-tools](https://github.com/Arcath/screeps-tools), aiming to enhance the UI and incorporate additional features.
-Subsequently, in 2021, I transitioned from the [screeps-tools-fork](https://github.com/admon84/screeps-tools-fork) repository and established this repository with a Python backend for API calls.
+In 2021, I transitioned from the [screeps-tools-fork](https://github.com/admon84/screeps-tools-fork) repository and established this new repository with a Python backend proxy for API calls.
 For several years, I hosted this rendition of Screeps Tools on screeps.admon.dev.
 However, in 2023, I ceased hosting Screeps Tools on screeps.admon.dev and executed a final update to this project, replacing the Python backend with simple fetch API calls in the React client.

 ## Credits